toBeOfUse/MitchBot/Readme.md

 - bot/MitchBot/robot
 - good night/goodnight
-- fuck you
 - flip (a) coin
 - magic (8/eight) ball
 - make (...) fight (with 2 @mentions in there somewhere)
-- what (...) day / day of the week

 MitchBot responds to the following commands if you @-mention it: